-Despite positive inflationary developments and interest rate cuts by major central banks, core inflation remains high as a result of tight labour markets and soaring service prices, indicating that companies are passing on higher prices to consumers.
+Despite positive inflationary developments and interest rate cuts by major central banks, core inflation remains above target levels.
+However, tariff increases could cause a reacceleration of inflation leading central banks to pursue a more restrictive monetary policy, which is to be expected in the case of the USA in particular.
 The effects of monetary tightening could be severe and may trigger an increase in bond yields and negative corrections on the equity and property markets.
 Liquidity-constrained funding markets could also exert considerable pressure on financial institutions and, in conjunction with uncertainties about economic momentum, restrict banks' lending activities.
 Furthermore, the ECB's decision to set the interest rate on minimum reserves at 0%, together with the increase in regulatory requirements, represents a burden on the profitability of banks.
 This would be exacerbated by the possibility of increasing the minimum reserve rates, which is being discussed in individual national central banks of the Euro system.

 Another risk is the significant increase in government indebtedness and bond yields in many economies as a result of the extensive fiscal support measures taken during the Covid-19 pandemic, but also due to economic downturns, political uncertainty and concerns about the sustainability of government debt.
 Also, risk premiums for heavily indebted countries could rise again given that asset purchase programmes have been phased out and terminated and that debt levels in advanced economies such as the US and France have risen.
 Corporate debt has also reached a high level in many advanced economies, mainly owing to bond issuance.
 Declining cash flows and a looming inability to make interest payments can lead to the credit quality of these bonds being downgraded.

 The political shift away from European cohesion poses a significant long-term threat to the EU, but also to Europe as a whole.
 The lack of coordination and cooperation on migration issues and the slowdown in economic growth have led, among other things, to a rise in populism and increased the electoral success of populist and in some cases EU-critical parties in several countries, including in the EU parliamentary elections.
-The reform backlog and structural economic problems in some eurozone countries represent further uncertainties, risks and negative factors.
+The reform backlog and structural economic problems in some euro zone countries represent further uncertainties, risks and negative factors.
 Although the EU investment package is aimed in particular at supporting these countries, there is a risk that the measures will not be fully sufficient to address structural problems.